 I have trained as a dramatherapist as well as a clinical psychologist as I am keen to be able to provide a range of evidence-based psychological interventions.
 I have also trained in mindfulness and other approaches to enhance well-being.
 I am an Associate Fellow of the British Psychological Society, a Chartered Scientist, and a member of a number of Faculties and groups including older people, cancer, community psychology, and holistic psychology.

 Consultant Clinical Psychologist/ Registered Psychotherapist

-I am the specialist care pathway lead for CHPS.
+I am the Strategic and Clinical Lead for Clinical Health Psychological Service.
 I have trained as both a clinical psychologist in 1995 and adult psychotherapist in 2003, and worked extensively in both mental health and physical health settings.

 I have a keen interest in working together with our Trust Lead for CHPS and team in providing the best practice and highest quality or psychological care for patients, carers and families living with physical health conditions.
 I am also involved in the regular ongoing Psychological training and supervision of non-Psychological staff, such as in the provision of Level 2 supervision to cancer nurse specialists, consultation and training for teams and management of clinical health psychological practitioners.

 I am deeply committed to the ongoing local and national development of Clinical Health Psychology.
 In 2016, I was privileged to be afforded the opportunity to be elected as a member of the British Psychological Society, Division of Clinical Psychology, Faculty of Clinical Health Psychology .
 I am also a member of the British Psychological Society's Cardio-Respiratory, Critical Care & Liaison Psychology Network.